 Tennessee's economy was in the midst of an unprecedented upswing when the pandemic hit.
 The unemployment rate was at a record-low 3.3%, corporations were flourishing, and tourism was thriving.
 Even as those economic indicators take a hit, though, Tennessee's economy has still gracefully withstood the pressures of 2020.
-As we move into the new year, the state's unemployment is around 5%, and job creation has continued.
+The state's unemployment is around 5%, and job creation has continued.
 Many aspects of life over the past 12 months may have changed, but Tennessee's overall economic outlook has remained strong.

 What are the pros of Tennessee's economy?

 Corporations are catching on to Tennessee for its favorable labor laws and exceptionally low state tax rates (including no state income tax!).
 A range of companies, including FedEx, International Paper, Dollar General, and Cracker Barrel have made the state their headquarters.
 Many more, like Tyson Chicken and Nissan, operate massive plants and other facilities within the state's borders.
 Besides its reputation as a corporate haven, Tennessee also draws millions of visitors every year.
 Nashville, Memphis, and the mountains combine to create a statewide swath of tourist attractions that draw lots of money into the state's borders.